Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/mtls.md

 * Replace the nginx ingress controller by another ingress controller that supports the required features.

-See the required features the the ingress controle in [Install > Prerequisites](/docs/deployment/install#prerequisites)
+See the required features the ingress controler in [Deployment > Prerequisites](/docs/deployment/prerequisites)

 Note: Usage of the MTLS Listener embedded on the API-gateway configuration would require each customer to build their own docker images, as the container maturity level doesn't allow us to externalize certificates.